Quick Navigation

 If another guinea pig eats its favorite food, your piggy will squeal to get your attention and get its food back.

-9. Urge To Mate
+9. Guinea Pigs Make Noise Because Of Their Urge To Mate

 Rumbling

-A guinea pig will make the rumbling sound when it wants to mate.
-This mating call is also called a “rumble strut”.
+A guinea pig will make a rumbling sound when it wants to mate.

 Chattering

-The guinea pig may feel uncomfortable in some situations.
 One of them includes when the guinea pig is hungry, and you keep petting it instead of feeding some food.
-In this case, it will make the chattering sound and show discomfort.

 Whining